joshhoneycutt/AWS-Rekognition/README.md

 	open index.html

 Currently, this website uses [Amazon Rekognition](https://aws.amazon.com/rekognition/) to look at 2 pictures in [Amazon Simple Storage Service (S3)](http://aws.amazon.com/s3), then compares if they are similar.

+## Current functions

+1. Capture image - you can capture, but it's not wired to AWS
+2. Match 2 Existing Faces - get a similarity %
+3. Detect what's in a picture - get labels and confidence %